 “Time to Kill the Big Idea?
-A Fresh Look at Preaching.”
-Journal of the Evangelical Theological Society, 61 (2018): 825–846.
+A Fresh Look at Preaching.” in Journal of the Evangelical Theological Society by Abraham Kuruvilla

 Kuruvilla is not pulling punches.
 He wants to take down one of the most widely held principles of preaching.
 Really fun to read an article on preaching that includes a large section on muisc theory (Schenkerian analysis)!
-Available online.

 This is my third time reading these books, but it’s been a while since the last time.
 Those who take the time to read this will find sage advice as well as surprises, including a longish section on how angels help God’s ministers.
 Intrigued?
-A revised Banner of Truth edition is at wtsbooks.com.

-Glenn S. Sunshine.
-“Geneva Meets Rome: The Development of the French Reformed Diaconate.”
-The Sixteenth Century Journal, 26 (1995): 329–346.
+“Geneva Meets Rome: The Development of the French Reformed Diaconate” in The Sixteenth Century Journal by Glenn S. Sunshine

 Thesis: It was not until the late 1500s that French Reformed churches practiced a use of the diaconal office that was closer to Geneva than to Rome.
 And even then, certain “Roman” characteristics like the duty to catechize and engage the deacons in certian liturgical work remained.
 This article tells that story.
 Taken along with a short summary of Bucer’s view that’s also offered here, one can see evidence of variety in the Reformed office of the deacon in the 16th cent.

 “Social Welfare in Calvin’s Geneva” in The American Historical Review by Robert M. Kingdon